Table of Contents

 How ESOPs Work

 Your employer makes tax-deductible gifts of company stock, not options, into a trust allocated into individual employee accounts.
 Typically, there is no public market for these shares.
-Upon leaving or retiring from the company, an employee gets their stock and then sells them back to the company for cash.
+Upon leaving or retiring, an employee gets their stock and then sells them back to the company for cash.
 From the employee’s perspective, they are not purchasing the shares.
 They receive a cash contribution from the company, which is part of their compensation.
 This compensation is like a retirement fund since they don’t receive the proceeds until they leave.

 Who Participates?
 All Employees